New research project aims to improve outcomes for trapped casualties in road collisions

 Dr Nutbeam believes the project has the potential to save lives.
 “Freeing a patient trapped within a vehicle takes a significant time, may contribute to injury and prevents the delivery of life saving clinical interventions,” he said.
 “Understanding this process better and identifying the best way to perform these procedures will reduce pain and suffering and may prevent further injury and death.”

 Mike Dayson, the National Fire Chiefs Council’s lead for research and development, said he was excited about the potential of the project to deliver improved outcomes for road crash casualties.
 “Having attended numerous road traffic collisions, and having lost friends as a result of collisions, I understand the benefit in evidence-based research that can improve patient outcomes,” he said.
-“This project could save many lives, so I am thrilled to have received the support of the Road Safety Trust.”

 In January 2018 the research team carried out their first day of testing at Audiomotion film studios in Oxford.
 This test day used the same advanced movement camera systems usually reserved for filming big screen movies and the gaming world.